ad-si/dotfiles/README.md

         - Full: HH:mm:ss.SSSZZZZZ

 - Appearance
+  - Light Mode (Use Nightfall to switch between light and dark mode)
   - Show scroll bars: When scrolling
   - Click in the scroll bar to: Jump to the spot that's clicked